Donate a Horse

 Virginia Partnership for Horses - we are a partner of this organization, and they can help owners with direct placements.

-We pray your horse finds a soft landing.
+Please share if your horse goes to a local rescue, we pray your horse finds a soft landing.

 Horse donations form -